hiiamboris/red-wiki/docs/[DOC]-Red-Should...-(Feature-Wars).md

 # Support Variable Arity Functions

 Red already has free ranging evaluation, refinements, and the ability to pass blocks of values.
-If someone figures out how to make variable arity funcs clean, efficient, and easy to understand when used (consider more than C or Lisp style code), we'll hire them.
+The first makes variable arity hard, the other two are how you do it idiomatically in Red.
+If someone figures out how to make variable arity funcs clean, efficient, unambiguous, and easy to understand when used (consider more than C or Lisp style code), we'll hire them.
 But we'll have them work on other features. :^)

 # Sandboxing